pintergreg/software-engineering/lectures/06_uml.md

     3. inheritance
     4. polymorphism

 ## 1. abstraction

 <!-- Abstraction involves hiding the complex reality while exposing only the necessary parts.
 It allows programmers to focus on interactions at a higher level without needing to understand the intricate details of the implementation.
 This is achieved through abstract classes and interfaces, which define a contract for what methods an object must implement without specifying how they should be implemented -->

 - hiding the complex reality while exposing only the necessary parts
 - allows to focus on interactions at a higher level without needing to understand the details of the implementation
-- achieved through abstract classes and interfaces, which define a contract for what methods an object must implement without specifying how they should be implemented
+- *often* achieved through abstract classes and interfaces, which define a contract for what methods an object must implement without specifying how they should be implemented

 ## 2. encapsulation

 <!--Encapsulation is the principle of bundling data (attributes) and methods (functions) that operate on that data into a single unit known as a class.
 This property restricts direct access to some of the object's components, which is a means of preventing unintended interference and misuse of the methods and data.
 By exposing only necessary parts of an object through public methods (getters and setters), encapsulation enhances security and integrity of the data-->

-- bundling data (attributes) and methods (functions) that operate on that data into a single unit known as a class
+- bundling data (attributes) and methods (functions) that operate on that data into a single unit
 - this property restricts direct access to some of the object's components
     - private, public, protected
 - can preventing unintended interference and misuse of the methods and data